-Starting from Monday 17th September, the Event Industry News podcast will publish a special episode each day to coincide with Event Wellbeing Week 2018.
+Starting from Monday 17th September 2018, the Event Industry News podcast published a special mental wellbeing episode each day to coincide with #EventWellbeingWeek18.

 The five part series began on Monday with Helen Moon, founder of EventWell.

 During the podcast, Helen talks honestly about her own experiences of wellbeing during her 20-plus year career in the events industry.
 She also highlights the key objectives of the EventWell® organisation, and the resources that are now available to #eventprofs who may be struggling with their physical, emotional or mental health.